swank-rats/docs/in/game-server/game-server.md

    Each player can controll a robot with the keys mentioned above and he can shoot cheese bullets at the other player by pressing the L key.
 You can find more information about the controlls in the [game controlls](https://github.com/swank-rats/docs/blob/master/game/02_game_controlls.md) section.

   * Gameplay:
     The goal of the game is to reduce the lifepoints of the opponents by shooting him with the cheese bullets.
 This means when at least two players have lifepoints left the game will continue.
 The amount of lifepoints and the damage caused by cheesebullets should be configurated in the config-file.
-Also the multiplicator for fast wins should be configured there.
+Also the multiplicator for fast wins in the highscore calculation should be configured there.

   * Highscore:
     The final highscore will be calculated from the needed time and the remaining lifepoints.
 A highscore will be created for the winner.